potassco/clinguin/docs/clinguin/reference/structure.rst

 **Frontend**

 The part of the client that generates the layout based on the :ref:`JSON UI` and displays the UI.
-Users can create their own Frontend to have a different view (:ref:`Creating your own frontend`).

 We provide the following :ref:`Frontends` with the system:

 * *AngularFrontend*: UI using Angular to generate a web interface
 * *TkinterFrontend*: UI using Tkinter an OS-dependent interface